Connacht: Gaelic games

 Gaelic football and hurling dominate sport in Connacht with 212 Gaelic Athletic Association affiliated clubs in the province.

 Gaelic football is played throughout the province with the five counties annually competing in the Connacht Senior Football Championship to determine the provincial champion.
 Galway are the most successful side in Connacht with 48 Connacht titles and 9 All-Ireland Senior Football Championship.
 Mayo have been the dominant force in the province in recent years winning a five-in-a-row of Connacht titles from 2011 to 2015, and have regularly reached the semi-finals and finals of the All-Ireland Senior Football Championship.
-No football team from Connacht has won the All-Ireland since Galway in 2001.
+No football team from Connacht has won the All-Ireland since 2001, until recently when Mayo won back Sam in 2026 ending their 75 year drought since 1951.

 Hurling in Connacht mostly played in County Galway.
 Galway is the only team in the province to compete in the All-Ireland Senior Hurling Championship winning the Liam MacCarthy Cup five times.
 The Galway hurling team compete in the Leinster Senior Hurling Championship due to the lack of competition in the province.

 Rugby union

 Connacht is represented by Connacht Rugby in the United Rugby Championship and the Rugby Champions Cup.
 Connacht home games are played in the Galway Sportsgrounds in Galway.
 During the 2015/2016 Season of the Pro12, Connacht, for the first time, reached the play off stages of the competition and won the final in Edinburgh against rivals Leinster.
 It was their first ever Pro12 title.

-Connacht-based teams who have played in the All-Ireland League include Buccaneers RFC, Galway Corinthians RFC, Galwegians RFC, Ballina RFC and Sligo RFC.
+Connacht-based teams who have played in the All-Ireland League include Buccaneers RFC, Galway Corinthians RFC, Galwegians RFC, Connemara RFC, Ballina RFC and Sligo RFC.